modflowpy/flopy/README.md

 For general modeling issues, please consult a modeling forum, such as the [MODFLOW Users Group](https://groups.google.com/forum/#!forum/modflow).
 Other MODFLOW resources are listed in the [MODFLOW Resources](https://github.com/modflowpy/flopy#modflow-resources) section.

-If you think you have found a bug in FloPy, or if you would like to suggest an improvement or enhancement, please submit a new Issue through the Github Issue tracker toward the upper-right corner of this page.
+If you think you have found a bug in FloPy, or if you would like to suggest an improvement or enhancement, please submit a new issue through the Github Issue tracker toward the upper-right corner of this page.
 Pull requests will only be accepted on the develop branch of the repository.

 Documentation